lisamelton/video_transcoding/README.md

 Stereo | AAC only | 160 Kbps | none
 Surround | AC-3 only, up to 448 Kbps | 160 Kbps | 384 Kbps with 5.1 channels

-This makes the output of `transcode-video` very near the same size as videos from the iTunes Store, including their audio tracks.

 With `--small`, noisy video and complex surround audio have the most potential for perceptible quality loss.

 #### Improving performance